Get to Know The Flow

 Stuart Schwartz graduated from the Art Center in 1979 and then spent 35 years as an advertising photographer in the U.S. and Europe.
 Stuart is comfortable working in the studio, on location, and with all sizes of productions.
 He continues to shoot for a limited number of clients.
 Stuart’s personal work spans a variety of styles, from street photography to abstract and mixed media.
 Stuart founded The Image Flow in 2008 with the vision to empower the avid photographer looking for personal growth in photography.

 Digital Imaging Expert & Instructor

-Chrysta Giffen earned her BFA at the University of the Arts in Philadelphia and her MFA at San Jose State University, and has more than 12 years experience in the photography industry primarily as a digital retoucher.
+Chrysta Giffen earned her BFA at the University of the Arts in Philadelphia and her MFA at San Jose State University, and has over 15 years of experience in the photography industry primarily as a digital retoucher.
 Her client list includes Nike, Disney, Sephora, Discovery Channel, Showtime, New York Magazine, Wired, and the California Academy of Sciences.
 She is also an experienced educator, curator, and fine art photographer.
 Chrysta teaches workshops at The Image Flow, works one-on-one with clients on digital retouching and printing projects, and curates exhibitions.

 Digital Imaging Expert & Instructor